mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md.md

 Existing IRR software will not be aware of the new `src-members` attribute and instead refer to `(mp-)members`.
+This is also why the existing attributes can not be modified - this software would consider e.g. `RIPE::AS-EXAMPLE` as the full primary key, and fail to look up the reference as intended.

-Existing IRR objects may not be updated with `src-members` for some time, as this can not be done automatically.
+Existing IRR objects may also not be updated with `src-members` for some time, as this can not be done automatically.
 Deployment in both software and objects will be a gradual process, however, even partial deployment will reduce the potential for issues from reference